How Much Does Nursing School Cost?

 Public vs. Private Nursing School Programs

-Choosing a state school for your nursing degree over a private or ivy league institution will help you save exponentially on your nursing degree.
-You can absolutely still get a high-quality education from a less-prestigious school.
-In fact, many employers will care more about your demeanor and passion than your school.
+Choosing a state school for your nursing degree over a private or Ivy League institution will help you save exponentially on your nursing degree.
+You can still get a high-quality education from a less prestigious school.
+Many employers will care more about your demeanor and passion than your school.

 When it comes to choosing a public or private institution, go with your gut.
 Ultimately what matters most is that you are confident and proud of your decision.
 Just make sure whichever college you choose has a good reputation, and meets all of your needs as a student.